 When making decisions about using Pupil Premium funding it is important to consider the context of the school and subsequent challenges faced.
-The Covid 19 pandemic has created further barriers for some of our children and families and these are all considered when making decisions about the spending of the funding.
+The Covid 19 pandemic continues to have a negative impact for some of our children and families and these are all considered when making decisions about the spending of the funding.
 Common barriers for Free School Meals children can be: